-Actions complete (to end June 2023)
+Actions completed (to end July 2024)

-- Arranged with the CCT Estates team to organise for a Structural Engineer to visit and assess repairs that need to be undertaken. - Champing team, undertook site visit, waiting for report. - Sent CCT costs for services information.
+- Arranged with the CCT Estates team to organise for a Structural Engineer to assess repairs that need to be undertaken. - Champing team, undertook site visit, waiting for report. - Sent CCT costs for services information.